 “Even when your teams, strategies, and data are under the same roof, alignment is often missing,” said Eric Mayhew, Fluency CPO and co-founder, on an AW360 podcast about creating a data-powered advertising strategy.
 “When there’s no alignment, one part of the funnel can fail to support the next.”

-Often, efficiency challenges stem from data challenges.
+Data-powered advertising means your data is complete, unified, and ready to work across every platform, channel, and AI tool you use to build campaigns.
 Misaligned data puts your agency at risk of overspending, not hitting customer goals, or simply failing to resonate with target audiences.

 So how can we address this?
 Start by conducting a systematic evaluation of your advertising operations from the ground up.
 Understanding the intersection of data, strategies, processes, and tools is crucial to understanding what opportunities exist.